popdemtech/smartsite/walkthrough.md

 });
 ```

-Alter `index.liquid` to show a Logout or Login button depending on whether there is a currently logged in user.
+2. Alter `index.liquid` to show a Logout or Login button depending on whether there is a currently logged in user.
 Within the list of links:

+<div class="filename">index.liquid</div>

 ```html
 <li>
   {% if loggedIn %}